+This SOP must be used in conjunction with all other DEP SOPs applicable to the field sampling event, project or program.

 Introduction:

 For the creation of clear, accurate and methodical records to document all field activities affecting sample data, implement the following standard operating procedures for sample collection, sample handling and field-testing activities.